zyndagj/FALCON-formatter/README.md

 8. Subread Region (start_stop using polymerase read coordinates)*
 * These fields are only used in fasta/q headers

-More information can be found at the [SMRT-Analysis wiki](https://github.com/PacificBiosciences/SMRT-Analysis/wiki/Data-files-you-received-from-your-service-provider).
+> More information about file formats can be found at the [SMRT-Analysis wiki](https://github.com/PacificBiosciences/SMRT-Analysis/wiki/Data-files-you-received-from-your-service-provider).

 Below is an example that demonstrates this requirement and process by correctly splitting the file Example.fasta.